sherwin-dc/ES-synth-cw/README.md

 ### Pitch

+The joystick on the synth can be used to change the pitch of a notes.
+Moving the joystick up or down will cause the DMA which reads data to the DAC to speed up or slow down by up to 5.94 %, thereby making the notes being played lighter or deeper by up to one full note.

 ### External recording

 A recording of the sound can be taken which is transmitted to a python script and saved as a WAV file.
 Ensure that the correct port (eg `COM5` , `/dev/ttyUSB0` etc) is used in the script and the port is free.